heidelgram/HGSimpleCorpusNetwork/README.md

 # Known Flaws and Problems
 * The script currently fails when it encounters malformed utf8 characters.
 Make sure that all corpus files are correctly encoded.
+* The default value for the tokenizer (nltk) is not correctly passed to the script (you have to specify a tokenizer for it to work)